mbuckaway/esp32-homekit-garagedoor/README.md

 idf.py menuconfig
 ```

 Make sure to set the GPIO pins to what you intend to use.
 Also, use the hard coded Homekit code, but make sure there are no duplicates on your network.
 WIFI is configured manually.
 Under the WIFI menu add your WIFI creds.
 Two are supported in case you have two SSIDs.
 The reconnect timeout of 8 secs is sufficient.
 The reboot count of 100 is also good.
 This will cause the ESP32 to reboot when it hits 100 WIFI connect retries.
+For the button configuration, there is a 2 second delay on the RESET button.
+Change this to 5 seconds or whatever.
+When the devices reset button is held for x secords, the homekit setup is whipped, and the device restarted.
+This is required to move the device to another homekit installation or to reset the device from scratch.

 Flash and run the monitor: